 The EBK played an integral part in the creation of the content for the IFPC exam.

-Once the eight knowledge domains were identified, SMEs weighted the domains for their relative importance (i.e., how crucial they were to the success as a defense intelligence professional).
-These relative importance weightings (see percentages in the table below) were used to set the number of questions on the exam that would assess each topic area.
-For example, a topic area with a relative importance weighting of 20% means that 18 of the 90 test items are used to assess that particular topic area.
+Once the eight (8) topic areas were identified, SMEs weighted the domains for their relative importance (i.e., how crucial they were to the success as a defense intelligence professional).
+These relative importance weightings were used to set the number of questions on the exam that would assess each topic area.
+For example, a topic area with a relative importance weighting of 20% means that 18 of the 90 test questions are used to assess that particular topic area.

-The EBK also includes a list of references that relate to each knowledge domain; this list of references is broad but not exhaustive.
-Each contains key concepts that an intelligence professional is expected to know and understand, but only a subset of the references was used to generate items for the IFPC exam.
-Candidates are encouraged to review these resources, but are not expected to know all content.
+The EBK also includes a list of references that relate to each topic area; this list of references is broad but not exhaustive.
+Each contains key concepts that an intelligence professional is expected to know and understand, but only a subset of the references were used to generate questions for the IFPC exam.
+Candidates are encouraged to review these resources, but are not expected to know all of the content.